zulfajuniadi/PHP-REST-Server/README.md

 ##Installation

 1. Install [Composer](http://getcomposer.org/doc/00-intro.md#installation-nix).
-1. Download and extract / clone this repo into your htdocs directory.
+1. Create a new project by running: ```composer create-project zulfajuniadi/php-rest-server your_directory```
-1. In the directory run ``composer install --prefer-dist --no-dev``.
+1. Alternatively you can download and extract / clone this repo into your htdocs directory then run ``composer install --prefer-dist --no-dev``
-1. Change the configs in config.php.default and rename it to config.php.
+2. Change the configs in config.php.default and rename it to config.php.
 1. Go To: http://yourapiserver/ to make sure everything is ok.
 The response should be something like this : ``{"error":false,"data":"OK","status":200}``.

 ##Usage